rachelpatterson86/spotibetical/assignment_details.md

 - [x] Users can propose songs for the week's playlist
 - [x] Users can spend points to vote on proposed songs
 - [ ] At the end of the week, the top rated song is chosen for each letter A-Z and added to a playlist; that playlist is pushed to Spotify
-- [ ] Users get a fixed number of points to spend at the start of each week
+- [x] Users get a fixed number of points to spend at the start of each week
-- [ ] Users get a bonus based on how many people voted for their suggestions last week
+- [ ] Users get a bonus based on how many people voted for their suggestions last week (use or loose)
-- [ ] Points do _not_ transfer week-to-week (use it or lose it)
+- [x] Points do _not_ transfer week-to-week (use it or lose it)
-- [ ] Users can veto one song pick per week
+- [x] Users can veto one song pick per week
 - [ ] Deploy your app to Heroku

 ### Hard Mode